videojs/videojs-contrib-quality-levels/README.md

 #### HLS

-Quality levels for an HLS source will be automatically populated when using [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) version 4.1 or greater.
+Quality levels for an HLS source will be automatically populated when using (recommended) [@videojs/http-streaming](https://github.com/videojs/http-streaming) (http-streaming is included by default in videojs v7+) or when using [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) version 4.1 or greater.

 ## Including the Plugin